 This highly successful treatment, for one of the leading causes of vision loss, is offered at Pacific ClearVision Institute in the latest, most highly advanced surgical facility.
+We also provide the latest in Laser Cataract Surgery.

 Cataract treatment consists of removing the clouded lens, or cataract, by painless microsurgery and replacing it with an artificial lens designed to give clear, brilliant vision.
 Technology today has advanced to the point that cataract surgery can be completed in as little as 10 minutes!
 The surgery is done under local anesthetic with a specialized microscope using miniature instruments.
 The surgery is now done without the use of needles, stitches or patches and takes approximately 10 minutes.
 Many people comment that vision is improved within hours of the treatment and note that colors are brighter.